carlst99/PS2MapTool/README.md

 </AreaDefinition>
 ```

-It is important to note that `Type` attribute on the `Property` element for a no-deploy area will always be set to `SundererNoDeploy`, regardless of whether it is intended for Sunderers or ANTs.
+It is important to note that the `Type` attribute on the `Property` element for a no-deploy area will always be set to `SundererNoDeploy`, regardless of whether it is intended for Sunderers or ANTs.
 The `Requirement` attribute is used to differentiate, with the current values being:

 - **200** - Sunderer no-deploy
 - **2336** - ANT no-deploy